Targeted Poverty Alleviation: The case of Targeted Poverty Alleviation on village level: the Villagers Poverty Alleviation Working Committee in Ximeng, Yunnan

-The Committee uses its powers particularly in two ways: (1) Through the newly established Village Labor Service Posts (村务和劳务服务岗 cunwu he laowu fuwugang), the committee members can force villagers into employment.
-(2) Through a reward and punishment mechanism (完善奖惩机制 wanshan jiangcheng jizhi), villagers are classified according to their job performance, political attitude, participation in village affairs and other factors in two lists.
+The Committee uses its powers particularly in two ways: firstly, through the newly established Village Labor Service Posts (村务和劳务服务岗 cunwu he laowu fuwugang), the committee members can force villagers into employment; secondly, through a reward and punishment mechanism (完善奖惩机制 wanshan jiangcheng jizhi), villagers are classified according to their job performance, political attitude, participation in village affairs and other factors in two lists.
 Villagers on the red list will receive rewards in financial payment and/or payment in kind.
 Villagers on the black list may lose financial support by the government.

-The new Committee System of Ximeng has met with positive response on the national level and received the national poverty alleviation innovation award (全国脱贫攻坚组织创新奖 quanguo tuopin gongjian zuzhi chuangxin jiang) in September 2019.
+The new Committee system of Ximeng has met with positive response on the national level and received the national poverty alleviation innovation award (全国脱贫攻坚组织创新奖 quanguo tuopin gongjian zuzhi chuangxin jiang) in September 2019.
 The prominence through the national award may stimulate additional counties implementing Ximeng's governance innovation.

 Society

-The Chinese Government regards the participation of the whole society crucial for overcoming poverty.
-Therefore, the central government announced a statement on November 19th 2014 by the General Office of the State Council, how to mobilize all social forces to participate in poverty reduction and development in China.
+The Chinese government regards the participation of the whole society crucial for overcoming poverty.
+Therefore, the central government announced a statement on November 19, 2014, by the General Office of the State Council, how to mobilize all social forces to participate in poverty reduction and development in China.

 Participation by private companies is a significant factor to reduce poverty in the PRC.
 Through the aid and collaboration of private companies, the market economy can be stimulated and new capital and technology can be brought into the countryside.
 Private enterprises are considered to bring job opportunities, career training, investments and donations to rural China.
+According to the All-China Federation of Industry and Commerce, 109,500 private companies had contributed ¥106.8 billion for poverty alleviation as of June 2020.

 Individuals can also join the effort of poverty alleviation.
-To reduce social and economic disparities between East and West, the government encourages cooperation of Eastern and Western business sectors, offers vocational training and sends talented youth and professionals from East to remote areas in Western China.
+To reduce social and economic disparities between the east and west, the government encourages cooperation of eastern and western business sectors, offers vocational training and sends talented youth and professionals from the east to remote areas in western China.
 The Chinese government fosters education of voluntary organizations which encourage the advantages of respective participants, e.g. students, experts, technicians, retirees, and other members of society.
-Thus, a service network of volunteers is built in rural Western China.
+Thus, a service network of volunteers is built in rural western China.
 Furthermore, the Chinese government promotes an intensive system to encourage social participation in poverty allocation, via commendations, awards, and better career opportunities.

 Through the establishment of common projects or brands, sales are promoted or donations are given to projects to help people that are identified as poor.
 Also, for the poor villages and households who have difficulty in using the internet or who do not have access to the internet, information services are established to offer detailed project plans and improve the efficiency of resource allocation.